jonhiggs/ml67/doc/02-circuit.md

 | R6 | K0D |     | K40 | K05 | K06 | K0C |     | K0B |     | K3D |     |     |
 | R7 | K01 | K02 | K03 | K04 | K07 | K08 | K09 | K0A |     |     |     |     |

-Later on, I will cover the LEDs but for now, the important thing is to get the buttons working.
+[Later on](./05-leds.md) I will cover the LEDs but for now, the important thing is to get the keys working.

+## Important Notes

+- `OC13` and `C13` are the same thing.
+I have a feeling that it was a misprint

+- The unusual thing about the Filco board is the diodes are on the rows.
+We could pretend that the 'C' doesn't mean column and 'R' doesn't mean row (which it actually may not), but that's a bit counter-intuitive.
+The tmk firmware expects the diodes to be on the columns so we will later have to lie to it.
+That is also counter-intuitive but perhaps one day in an update that will change.
+Never will what's printed on the board suddenly be different.

 **[Next](./03-patching.md)**